 There is a reason that many hesitate to quote the costs of SEO.
 Those costs do depend on many factors.
 But you understand SEO’s value.

 What’s more, if you’re not on page one your site is invisible in Google search because less than 1% of clicks occur on page two.

 The #1 website in a Google search gets 28.5% of traffic to that query and if there are sitelinks in search results the #1 spot gets 46.9% of clicks (aka click through rate).1

 When you understand where the costs come from and how your goals impact costs, those numbers become clearer.

 So we don’t bury the lead, we’ll start with numbers.
 What will you pay for good SEO?
 Then we will break down what you’re paying for.

 An SEO audit starts at around $2,000 – $3,000.
-However, this cost is usually waived if you buy an SEO package since an audit must be done before any work on your site can begin.
+However, this cost is usually waived if you buy an SEO package since an audit is performed during the discovery phase of your campaign.

 Fixed Price Services

 SEO involves many services that work together to meet your website visibility and business goals.
 These services are integral to SEO but are often priced separately, so you don’t end up paying for services you don’t need, industry, strategy, etc. These may include things like:

 - Copywriting – The lower end is things like blog posts.
 The higher end is short, impactful copywriting; long form content with heavy research, legal copywriting, and technical writing.